torokrolf/homelab/13-Infrastructure_as_Code_(IaC)/README.md

 }
 ```

-Static IP assignment is guaranteed by pinning MAC addresses on the pfSense DHCP server.
-Secrets (Proxmox API token, passwords) are stored in a `.tfvars` file.
+Static IP assignment is guaranteed by pinning MAC addresses on the DHCP server.
+Secrets (Proxmox API token, passwords) are stored in a `.tfvars` file, outside version control.

 ---